- Microsoft Teams is one of the most popular tools for employees working remotely

 - Visit our Microsoft Teams Hub for additional guides, as well as tips and tricks on how to become a Teams power user

-Microsoft Teams is a popular cloud-based team collaboration software that is part of Office 365 suite of applications.
+Microsoft Teams is a popular cloud-based team collaboration software that is part of the Office 365 suite of applications.
 Irrespective of whether you have the Office 365 license, you can install Microsoft Teams to participate in the meeting if a user with the Microsoft Teams setup invites you via email.

 However, some users have reported a Microsoft Teams error code 503 while trying to sign in to their Microsoft Team desktop client.
-Similar issues can be seen in the Microsoft Community forum discussion page.
+Similar issues can be seen on the Microsoft Community forum discussion page.

 So I have installed the Free version of Microsoft Teams in my desktop and created a account.